Unlike many other reviews, I’ve decided to share my personal experience with everyone through this Old School New Body review.

 - F4X BUILD

 So far I haven’t mentioned anything that would differentiate F4x from any other workout program, especially anything that would make it safer.
-The joint saving part of the F4X system comes out of the system being a modified version of Vince Gironda’s system.
+The joint saving part of the F4X system is due to it being a modified version of Vince Gironda’s workout system.

-Vince Gironda was known as the “iron guru” and was known throughout Hollywood at the time for his extraordinarily fast results.
+Vince Gironda is an icon from the “golden-era” of bodybuilding, 1950s-1970s.
+Known as the “Iron Guru”, Vince was famous throughout Hollywood for his extraordinarily fast results.
 One of the first, if not THE first, “trainer of the stars”.

 Vince’s system advocates workout density, where lower weights are done for more sets with minimal rest.